Diagnosing and Improving Diffusion Models by Estimating the Optimal Loss Value: Introduction

-A related work by \citet{bao2022analytic,bao2022estimating} derived the optimal ELBO loss under discrete Gaussian reverse process, and used it to determine the optimal reverse Gaussian (co)variances and optimize the discrete diffusion steps. \citet{gu2023memorization} further studied the memorization behavior of diffusion models.
-In contrast, we consider general losses and develop effective training-free estimators for the optimal loss value, and emphasize its principled role with important real examples in monitoring and diagnosing model training, designing training schedule, and studying scaling law.
+\textbf{Optimal loss and solution of diffusion model.} A related work by \citet{bao2022analytic,bao2022estimating} derived the optimal ELBO loss under discrete Gaussian reverse process, and used it to determine the optimal reverse Gaussian (co)variances and optimize the discrete diffusion steps. \citet{gu2023memorization} further studied the memorization behavior of diffusion models.
+In contrast, we consider general cases and develop effective training-free estimators for the optimal loss value, and emphasize its principled role with important real examples in monitoring and diagnosing model training, designing training schedules, and studying the scaling law.
 There are also some other works that made efforts to estimate the optimal solution~\citep{xu2023stable} using importance sampling.
-Although more scalable methods are proposed using fast KNN search~\citep{niedoba2024nearest}, directly applying these estimators for the optimal loss is not practically viable, since the optimal loss involves estimating two nested expectations.
-Instead, we develop a more scalable estimator for the optimal loss with proper balance between bias and variance.
+Although more scalable methods are proposed using fast KNN search~\citep{niedoba2024nearest}, their viability for estimating the optimal loss on large datasets remains unverified, as the optimal loss requires estimating two nested expectations (see \appxref{knn}).

-\paragraph{Training design of diffusion model.} Due to the stochastic nature, intensive research efforts are paid to investigate diffusion model training in multiple directions such as noise schedules and loss weight. \citet{karras2022elucidating} presented a design space that clearly separates design choices, enabling targeted explorations on training configurations. \citet{kingma2023understanding} analyzed different diffusion objectives in a unified way and connect them via ELBO. \citet{esser2024scaling} conduct large-scale experiments to compare different training configurations and motivate scalable design choices for billion-scale models.
+\textbf{Training design of diffusion model.} Due to the stochastic nature, intensive research efforts are paid to investigate diffusion model training in multiple directions such as noise schedules and loss weight. \citet{karras2022elucidating} presented a design space that clearly separates design choices, enabling targeted explorations on training configurations. \citet{kingma2023understanding} analyzed different diffusion objectives in a unified way and connect them via ELBO. \citet{esser2024scaling} conduct large-scale experiments to compare different training configurations and motivate scalable design choices for billion-scale models.
 Most works require large-scale compute for trial and error, due to the lack of a principled guideline for training schedule design based on the absolute data-fitting quality.